Imagine your life embodied in a single piece of paper. A blank page.

 No identity, no inherent value, no established purpose, yet there is so much potential to be unlocked in a blank page.
 There are countless possibilities and creations to be discovered in that single piece of paper, and the principle carries over into your life.

-Perhaps when we’re younger we have that similar potential, and you can really see it if you look at the children around you.
+Perhaps when we’re younger we have the potential of a blank page.
+We see it in the lives of children around us.
 Everything that happens in their lives has such weight and gets written on their pages, and most of us are still being written on today.
 All sorts of sources, including some of the brightest minds on the planet, are selling us answers that get written on our pages to three basic questions:

 - Who am I?